One Person, Ten Months, 50K Stars — The Indie Hacker Story Behind Everything Claude Code

 Not Just a Claude Plugin: Cross-Harness Ambition

-The answer is in an easy-to-miss design decision.
-ECC started as a configuration system for Claude Code.
-But at some point, he started supporting other harnesses: OpenAI Codex got its own .agents/ and .codex/ directories; Cursor got rules and configurations ported over; OpenCode and Antigravity both have their own support.
+The project is called Everything Claude Code.
+But dig into the repo structure, and OpenAI Codex has its own .agents/ and .codex/ directories.
+Cursor has rules and configurations ported over.
+OpenCode and Antigravity both have their own support.

-Cross-harness support forces you to distill ECC’s concepts more cleanly: what’s tightly coupled to Claude Code, and what’s a more universal pattern?
-If skill structures are designed well, they should work similarly across different harnesses.
-If agent definitions are clear enough, they should run with different models.
+That distinction matters.
+Cross-harness support forces the whole system to distill its concepts more cleanly — what’s tightly coupled to Claude Code, what’s a universal pattern?
+Skill structures designed well should work similarly across harnesses.
+Agent definitions clear enough should run with different models.

-In that situation, an open source author has two paths: bet on the strongest harness and do deep integration; or make the methodology itself the moat, letting the ideas outlive any individual tool.
+An open source author in a platform war has two paths: bet on the strongest harness and do deep integration, or make the methodology itself the moat — let the ideas outlive any individual tool.

 Affaan took the second path, and I think he bet right.
 Not because Claude Code is especially strong, but because the lifespan of “good AI development methodology” is much longer than “which harness won.”
 Methodology has knowledge compounding.
 Platforms have rises and falls.
 If Claude Code gets displaced tomorrow, the ECC community will say “okay, let’s port it.”
 That positioning is very different ( ̄▽ ̄)/

-The MIT License Multiplier: Why One Person’s Work Has Seven Language Translations
+The MIT License Multiplier: Seven Language Translations, Zero Budget

 30 contributors, 6K+ forks.
 This isn’t “a lot of people liked clicking star.”
-It’s “a lot of people were willing to spend time contributing.”
-That’s a different thing.
+It’s “a lot of people were willing to spend time contributing” — a completely different level of endorsement.

 “MIT license → community translates it into 7 languages” sounds natural, but there’s a link in that chain that breaks easily: you have to make contributors feel it’s worth their time.